The Ultimate Guide To The African Fat-Tailed Gecko

 Mouth Rot

-Mouth rot is a bacterial infection that can affect most reptiles, which means a compromised immune system.
+Mouth rot is a bacterial infection affecting most reptiles, which means a compromised immune system.
 When an AFTG has mouth rot, you’ll see cuts in the mouth or gums.
 Food stuck between their teeth is also an indication of this disease.

 Stick Tail

-A stick tail disease is easy to determine as the AFTG’s tail looks thinner.
+A stick tail disease is easily determined as the AFTG’s tail looks thinner.
 The tail stores a lot of fat, giving an AFTG its distinctive tail appearance.
 If your pet is sick, it will consume this fat to help compensate for the health condition.
 The issue can range from a poor diet to bacterial infection.
 It’s always best to take your AFTG to the vet if you observe signs of a thinner tail.

 Common Questions About Taking your AFTG to the Vet